 This plan is currently funded on a pay-as-you-go basis by annual appropriations from the state's General Fund.
-For the fiscal year ending June 30, 2016, total contributions were \$5.2 million and total benefit payments were \$8.5 million.
-The ability of the fund to pay benefits in the future is critically dependent upon timely receipt of the contributions from the state's General Fund.
+For the fiscal year ending June 30, 2017, total contributions were \$8.8 million and total benefit payments were \$8.7 million.
+The ability of the fund to pay benefits in the future is critically dependent upon timely receipt of the contributions from the State's General Fund.
 The actuary cannot judge the probability that such payments will, in fact, be made.
-The expected benefit payments for the next 10 years, based on current data, methods, and assumptions, are:
+See page 7 for the expected benefit payments based on current data methods and assumptions.